PeppyDays/learn-rust-with-tests/src/rust_fundamentals/integers.md

 You can find all the code for this chapter [here](https://github.com/PeppyDays/learn-rust-with-tests/tree/main/examples/integers).

-Integers work as you would expect.
-Let's write an `add` function to try things out.
-Create a new project where you want to practice with `cargo new integers`.
+Integers work as you'd expect.
+Let's write an `add` function to explore the basics.
+Create a new project with `cargo new integers`.

 ## Write the Test First

-Create a new file `src/lib.rs` and add the following code to test the `add` function:
+Create `src/lib.rs` and add the following test for our `add` function:

 ```rust
 #[cfg(test)]